tisanelabs/tisanedocs/tisane_embedded.md

 * _PreloadLanguages_ a list of codes of the language models to preload
 * _lazy_loading_ determines whether the lazy loading mode is on.
 The language models are to be loaded fully when first accessed and the setting is _False_; if _True_, the lazy loading mode is on.
 The user cannot switch it off from the UI.
 * _trace_from_section_ contains the name of a section in the process where the tracer will start logging messages to the log file.
-* _log_name_ contains the name of the log file.
+* _log_name_ contains the name of the log file for the Tisane core library only.
 If empty, the logging is turned off.
+Please note that this is to debug the parsing process only.
+* _Log_ is a pathname of a trace file used to dump higher-level debugging info, e.g. the libraries, the folders, the physical integrity of the files, etc.
 * the rest of settings directly reference the attributes in the [Tisane settings](tisane_settings.md).